 2. Upgrading can save you money

-Upgrading with green tech in the home like solar panels, energy-efficient lighting and heat-deflective roofing will save you money in the long run e.g. with utility bills as well as heating and cooling appliances and, etc. You might also want to renovate to upkeep and maintain the home so you can avoid major, costly damage later on.
+Upgrading your home with green technology like solar panels, energy-efficient lighting and heat-deflective roofing will hurt at first because its quite expensive.
+But in the long run, you will get to save some money.
+For instance, you can save on your utility bills as well as heating and cooling appliances.
+You might also want to renovate to upkeep and maintain the home so you can avoid major, costly damage later on.